remotestorage/remotestorage.js/doc/nodejs.md

 #### global

 At this time, there are still some browser-specific requirements within the library that require us (for the time-being) to place our newly created remoteStorage object into nodes global scope.
-This is so that out modules can access the object as they currently expect to do (we hope to address this issue soon).
+This is so our modules can access the object as they currently expect to do (we hope to address this issue soon).

 ```javascript
     global.remoteStorage = remoteStorage;